What the Heck is Vanning?

 By the early 1970's two things were happening.
 Van enthusiasts were holding more and more "vans & panels only" events and car magazines like Hot Rod and Car & Truck were starting to take notice of these Custom Vans or Street Vans – at least the fancier ones.
 Still there was little communication between different vanning groups outside of their local areas.
 Keep in mind that there was no cable TV, no internet, no Facebook, no Instagram, etc. back then, only newspapers, magazines, broadcast TV, snail mail and expensive long-distance phone calls.
 Eventually, the minds of a group of vanners in Colorado, Rocky Mountain Vans of Denver, and Terry Cook, editor of Hot Rod magazine came together.
 Terry called for a "national van event" and RMVD met the challenge by hosting the First National Truck-In at Tiger Run, Colorado, in July of 1973.
 Original members of RMVD remember that they thought of the National first and Terry chimed in.
 Such are the vagaries of history.
 (Sometime during the early '70s the weekend van runs began to be called "truck-ins" or "van-ins.")
-This national van event drew nearly 1000 vans (and some panels) from across the country and everyone wanted another one.
+This first national van event drew nearly 1000 vans (and some panels) from across the country and everyone wanted another one.
 So, the National Truck-In® was born – a national event for vanners only.

 [Stay tuned for a more detailed history of the National Truck-In®.]